Ghosts 'n Goblins (video game): Computers

 The Commodore 64 version, released in 1986, contains music by Mark Cooksey, which borrows from Frédéric Chopin's Prelude Op.
 28, No. 20.
 Due to the limited resources on the Commodore 64, it was somewhat different from the arcade version as it only features certain levels.
 In 2015, Ghosts'n Goblins Arcade, a fan-made version more closely matching the original arcade game, was ported to C64.

 The version for Commodore 16/116 and Plus/4, also released in 1986 by Elite Systems, was even more limited than the C64 version.
 It was written to work on a Commodore 16, which had only 16 KB of RAM.
 Therefore, this version features only two levels and no music.
 In addition, the remaining two levels and the gameplay are simplified.

 A version for the Amiga was released in 1990.
 While the hardware of the Amiga allowed an almost perfect conversion of the arcade game, it failed to emulate the success of the Commodore 64 version.
 The player starts the game with six lives, and no music plays unless the Amiga was equipped with at least 1 megabyte of RAM.
 The standard configuration of an Amiga 500 had 512 kilobytes.

+In 2026, Sasvári, Day, Mason & Pankaczy released a new version for the Commodore Plus/4, titled the Ghosts'n Goblins Arcade Version.
+The game strives to faithfully recreate the classic arcade experience, delivering fast-paced run-and-jump action, impressively optimized for the Plus/4's limited hardware.

-Mark Cooksey scored the C64, Amiga and ST versions.
-David Whittaker scored the Amstrad CPC version.
+Mark Cooksey composed the music for the C64, Amiga, and ST versions, while David Whittaker handled the Amstrad CPC version.